Try our new research platform with insights from 80,000+ expert users

 Apache Airflow simplifies ETL processes with a Python-friendly UI, offering flexibility, scalability, and broad cloud integration for teams.

-OpenText 360 for SharePoint enhances collaboration, customization, and security with flexible integration, automation, and multi-device accessibility.
+OpenText 360 for SharePoint enhances collaboration and document management with customizable features, automation, and improved security for efficient workflows.

 Reliability is good, and when integrated with Kubernetes, it performs better compared to on-premises environments.